Zeafier/Crime-Levels/README.md

 # Crime Levels
- Website created for the purpose of interview
+ Website created for training purposes

 # How to run?
 1. Clone repository and launch it in VS Code.